YinHK-gameDev/unity-learn/Multiplayer & Network/Netcode/NetworkVariable/README.md

 > NetworkVariables are **eventually consistent**.
 This means **not all value changes will be synced**, contrary to RPCs, where 5 calls to an RPC will produce 5 RPC sends on the network.

+#### Why not use NetworkVariables for everything?

+**RPCs are simpler**.

+If you have a temporary event like an explosion, you don't need a replicated state for this.
+It would not make sense.
+You would have an "unexploded" state that would need to be synced everytime a new player connected?
+From a design perspective, you might not want to represent these events as state.

+An explosion can use an RPC for the event, but the effect of the explosion should be using NetworkVariables ( for example player's knockback and health decrease).
+A newly connected player doesn't care about an explosion that happened 5 seconds ago.
+They do care about the current health of the players around that explosion though.

 ### ref
 https://docs-multiplayer.unity3d.com/netcode/current/basics/networkvariable/